 2. What Does Your Korean Teacher Paycheck Look Like After Deductions?

 2.1.
-Income tax (national + local)
+Income tax and local tax

 2.2.
 National Health Insurance (NHIS)